 Under existing law, each agency which provides child welfare services is required to establish appropriate policies to ensure that children in the custody of the agency have timely access to clinically appropriate psychotropic medication.
-(NRS 432B.197) Sections 2-7 of this bill require the appointment of a person who is legally responsible for the [health] psychiatric care of each child who is in the custody of such an agency and who requires [mental health] psychiatric care, including making all decisions concerning services, treatment and psychotropic medications provided to such children.
+(NRS 432B.197) Sections 2-7 of this bill require the appointment of a person who is legally responsible for the health care of each child who is in the custody of such an agency and who requires mental health care, including making all decisions concerning services, treatment and psychotropic medications provided to such children.

-Section 3 of this bill requires an agency which provides child welfare services to nominate a person who is legally responsible for the [health] psychiatric care of a child who is in the custody of the agency and who requires [mental health] psychiatric care.
-The court with jurisdiction over the child is required pursuant to section 7 of this bill to appoint a person who is legally responsible for the [health] psychiatric care of the child.
-The court may appoint the person nominated by the agency or may appoint any other person who is legally responsibilities of a person who is legally responsibilities for the child.
-The the statement of the court determines is qualified to carry out the duties and responsibilities of a person who is legally responsible for the (health) psychiatric care of the child.
-To the extent that a parent or legal guardian of the child is able and willing to serve as the person who is legally responsible for the psychiatric care of the child, the parent or guardian must be nominated and appointed pursuant to this bill.
+Section 3 of this bill requires an agency which provides child welfare services to nominate a person who is legally responsible for the health care of a child who is in the custody of the agency and who requires mental health care.
+The court with jurisdiction over the child is required pursuant to section 7 of this bill to appoint a person who is legally responsible for the health care of the child.
+The court may appoint the person nominated by the agency or may appoint any other person who the court determines is qualified to carry out the duties and responsibilities of a person who is legally responsible for the health care of the child.

-Section 4 of this bill requires the person who is legally responsible for the [health] psychiatric care of a child to provide written consent or, in writing, deny consent for each appointment or for a course of routine treatment for [mental health] psychiatric care of the child and to maintain current information concerning the medical history and the emotional, behavioral and educational needs of the child.
-Section 4 also requires the person who is legally responsible for the psychiatric care of a child to notify the parent or legal guardian, if applicable, and the agency which provides child welfare services of each appointment.

-Section 5 of this bill requires the person who is legally responsible for the [health-psychiatric care of a child to approve or deny the administration of each psychotropic medication recommended for the child and to provide notice of the approval or denial.
-Sections 5 and 9 of this bill prohibit the administration of a psychotropic medication to a child in the custody of an agency without consent from the person who is legally responsible for the [health-psychiatric care of the child.
-Section 5.5 of this bill sets forth circumstances in which a child in the custody of an agency which provides child welfare services may be administered a psychotropic medication without the approval of the person who is legally responsible for the psychiatric care of the child, including in cases of emergency.
+Section 4 of this bill requires the person who is legally responsible for the health care of a child to provide written consent or, in writing, deny consent for each appointment or for a course of routine treatment for mental health care of the child and to maintain current information concerning the medical history and the emotional, behavioral and educational needs of the child.
+Section 5 of this bill requires the person who is legally responsible for the health care of a child to approve or deny the administration of each psychotropic medication recommended for the child and to provide notice of the approval or denial.
+Sections 5 and 9 of this bill prohibit the administration of a psychotropic medication to a child in the custody of an agency without consent from the person who is legally responsible for the health care of the child.

-Escetion 6 of this bill requires that reasonable care be taken by a person who is legally responsible for the health care of a child and imposes criminal and civil liability for certain acts committed by or harm occurring to the child under certain circumstances.]
+Section 6 of this bill requires that reasonable care be taken by a person who is legally responsible for the health care of a child and imposes criminal and civil liability for certain acts committed by or harm occurring to the child under certain circumstances.

-Section 14 of this bill requires certain providers of health care to obtain written consent from a person who is legally responsible for the [health] psychiatric care of a child before providing [mental health] psychiatric care to a child in the custody of an agency which provides child welfare services and requires the provider of health care to keep a copy of the consent in the health care record of the child.
+Section 14 of this bill requires certain providers of health care to obtain written consent from a person who is legally responsible for the health care of a child before providing mental health care to a child in the custody of an agency which provides child welfare services and requires the provider of health care to keep a copy of the consent in the health care record of the child.